nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 successfully marked as done from the user-provided index of the `TaskList`.
 The message includes the task type, description (and date of the task deleted if the task is either an event or a deadline).The execution will proceed to step 7.

-Step 6b: Apollo will print an message to the user to state that the task was marked as done previously.
+Step 6b: Apollo will print a message to the user to state that the task was marked as done previously.
 The execution of the mark command will stop here.

 **Step 7: Update the storage:**